Sustainability of Our Lake

 Volunteers making a difference

 The Kashwakamak Lake Sustainability Implementation Committee has evolved over the years.
-Its current members include: Judy McIntyre, Peter Burbidge, Sue MacGregor, Darryl Simpson, Fred Perry and Kevin Phillips.
+Its current members include: Judy McIntyre, Peter Burbidge and Sue MacGregor.
 Alyson Simon, (MVCA) and Scott Bennett both serve as advisors to the committee.

 The current Implementation Sub-Committees are: